samidhdk/Warcraft-Rumble-RESTful-API/README.md

 # Future Updates and Feedback

 This RESTful API is very likely to be updated in the future.

+All the units from Season 2 onwards will be added at the end of the JSON and not alphabetically.

 If you have any suggestion, feel free to contact me.